mohyehia/learning-notes/kubernetes/security/README.md

 - ex for the above command: `kubectl auth can-i create pods`
 - To check if a `ServiceAccount` can perform an action: `kubectl auth can-i <verb> <resource> --as="system:serviceaccount:<namespace>:<service-account-name>"`
 - ex for the above command: `kubectl auth can-i create pods --as="system:serviceaccount:default:test-sa"`

+### Admission Control
+- Admission control runs immediately after successful authentication and authorization and is all about policies.
+- There are two types of admission controllers:
+  - Mutating
+  - Validating
+- Mutating controllers check for compliance and can modify requests.
+- Validating controllers check for policy compliance but cannot modify requests.
+- Mutating controllers always run first, and both types only apply to requests that will modify state.
+- Requests to read state are not subjected to admission control.
+- An example for the admission controller is `AlwaysPullImages` controller.
+- It’s a mutating controller that sets the `spec.containers.imagePullPolicy` of all new Pods to `Always`.
+- This means container images will always be pulled from the registry.
+- It accomplishes quite a few things, including the following:
+  - Preventing the use of local images that could be malicious
+  - Only nodes with valid credentials can pull images and run containers
+- If any admission controller rejects a request, it’s immediately rejected without checking other admission controllers.
+- However, if all admission controllers approve the request, it gets persisted to the cluster store and instantiated on the cluster.